 Auditing Courses.
-Tuition for students who audit classes (for no credit) is \$455 for each credit hour.
+Tuition for students who audit classes (for no credit) is \$500 for each credit hour.

 Insurance Plan.
 All students are required to have health insurance coverage.
 Alma College makes a comprehensive student medical reimbursement plan available to all full-time students.
 The plan provides for extended hospitalization, surgery, doctors' visits, x-rays and usual laboratory tests while hospitalized.
 Students covered under a family plan, or who have other coverage comparable to the Alma College Plan, may waive coverage under the College Plan.
-Full details about and costs for the insurance plan may be obtained from the Vice President for Finance and Administration or the Health Center.
+Full details about and costs for the insurance plan may be obtained from the Wilcox Medical Center.

 All incoming international students must have health insurance coverage.
-Any international student who does not have a medical insurance policy cleared through the Health Center before the start of classes for any given term is automatically enrolled in the Alma College student medical insurance policy and is billed accordingly by the College.
+Any international student who does not have a medical insurance policy cleared through the Wilcox Medical Center before the start of classes for any given term is automatically enrolled in the Alma College student medical insurance policy and is billed accordingly by the College.